In this section

-Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit Court, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.
+Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit and Family Court of Australia, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.

 A caveat is a warning to a third party dealing with the land, letting them know that you have a financial interest in the land.
 To get a caveat you must satisfy the Registrar of Titles that your interest in the land should be protected.
 If you lodge a caveat incorrectly, you may have to pay costs.
 Get legal advice.